Skip to main content

 Turn to Your Savings

 Of course, not everyone is lucky enough to have built up savings during their lifetime.
-Especially for single-living people, it's hard to be able to stick money into a savings account when there are so many living expenses you have to deal with on your own.
+Especially for single people, it's hard to put money into a savings account when there are so many living expenses to deal with

 However, if you have a savings account, you may need to consider relying on it a little more, especially in times of crisis.